lmagyar/prim-ctrl/README.md

   Note: --accept-cellular option can be used only when --funnel is used

   --tailscale tailnet remote-machine-name sftp-port
                                   tailnet:             your Tailscale tailnet name (eg. tailxxxx.ts.net)
                                   remote-machine-name: your phone's name within your tailnet (just the name, without the tailnet)
                                   sftp-port:           Primitive FTPd's sftp port --funnel local-machine-name local-port local-path external-port secretfile
                                   local-machine-name:  your laptop's name within your tailnet (just the name, without the tailnet)
                                   local-port:          12345 - if you used the example tailscale funnel command above (the local webhook will be started on this port)
                                   local-path:          /prim-ctrl - if you used the example tailscale funnel command above
                                   external-port:       8443 - if you used the example tailscale funnel command above
                                   secretfile:          filename containing Tailscale's Client secret (not API access token, not Auth key) that located under your .secrets folder
                                                        (generated on https://login.tailscale.com/admin/settings/oauth, with 'devices:core:read' scope,
                                                        save only the Client secret in the file, the Client ID is part of it) -ac, --accept-cellular          in case of start, if WiFi is not connected, don't return error, but start VPN up -b, --backup-state              in case of start, backup current state to stdout as single string (in case of an error, it will try to restore the original state but will not write it to stdout)
-  -r STATE, --restore-state STATE  in case of stop, restore previous state from STATE (use -b to get a valid STATE string)
+  -r, --restore-state STATE       in case of stop, restore previous state from STATE (use -b to get a valid STATE string)
 ```